JeffersonLab/HallA-compton-jana2/README.md

 A JANA2-based application for processing FADC250 detector data from EVIO-format files.
 For now, the application supports extracting and decoding FADC250 data only if each EVIO event contains exactly one detector event.

-## Overview
+## Data Processing Flow

-This application provides the following pipeline for processing FADC250 data:
+1. **Event Source** reads EVIO files, extracts run numbers from control events (skipping them), and adds physics events to the processing queue
-- EVIO file reading and event parsing
+2. **Factory** fetches these events and passes them to the EVIO event parser
-- Run control event detection and run number extraction
+3. **EVIO Event Parser** do evio event level parsing and delegates raw data parsing to Raw Data Parser
-- FADC250 hit extraction (both waveform and pulse data)
+4. **Raw Data Parser** parses raw data and creates hit objects with extracted data
-- Structured data output for analysis
+5. **Processor** consumes these hit objects and outputs the results to a text file

 ## Hardware Configuration

-This application was developed and tested using data from the following hardware configuration:
+This application was developed and tested using data from following:

 - **FADC250 Module**: 1 unit at crate 1, slot 3
 - **Data Bank ID**: 250